info201b-au2022/project-group-28/docs/p01-proposal.md

 ### Abstract

-Our main question for this report is "What factors can affect coral bleaching in the Great Barrier Reef?", and this question is important because the Great Barrier Reef is the largest coral reef in the world with millions of organisms and people depending on the health of its ecosystem, and identifying patterns in data can also help show what can be done to prevent coral bleaching.
+Our main question for this report is "What factors can affect coral bleaching?", and this question is important because the Great Barrier Reef is the largest coral reef in the world with millions of organisms and people depending on the health of its ecosystem, and identifying patterns in data can also help show what can be done to prevent coral bleaching.
 To address the question, we will look through data visualizations and datasets to identify certain patterns between the causes and effects of coral bleaching.
 We